 While the majority of the time Jesus is Masculine and The Church is Feminine.
 I have shown that The Church is the Man-Child of Revelation 12.
 And noted how The Desire of Nations of Haggai is a feminine noun.
 And Yeshua used as a word for Salvation is often in it's feminine form, Yeshuah.
 Chuck Missler thinks the Wisdom of Proverbs is Jesus even though that's consistently Feminine, in both pronouns and the grammar of the Hebrew words translated Wisdom.
 So The Holy Spirit does mix things up in terms of the gender representation sometimes.

 The word Beloved is used a lot in the New Testament of The Church, and of presumably Jerusalem in Revelation 20:9.
 Thrice Daniel is called Beloved.
-Deuteronomy 33 uses Beloved this way talking about Benjamin.
+Deuteronomy 33 uses Beloved this way talking about Benjamin, clearly using it Prophetically of Jerusalem which is in the territory of Benjamin.
 Jeremiah also used it of Jerusalem.

 Shulamith actually is the much more central and active character of the Song's narrative then the Beloved is.
 That fascinates me as a Christian Feminist.
 But given how I define The Gospel it makes me uncomfortable with seeing her as The Church.